RayTFarrell/ImageAnalyzer/README.md

 ## How to use the REST api
 By default, the Spring application can be reached at localhost:8080.
-The API key to reach the Imagga service is stored as an environment variable for security purposed, typically pulled from a service like Hshicorp Vault.
+The API key to reach the Imagga service is stored as an environment variable for security purposed, typically pulled from a service like Hashicorp Vault.

 ### Endpoints Available